Signed network models for dimensionality reduction of portfolio optimization: Introduction

-Thus our formulation of dimension reduction is based on hedge scores, which is defined as a combinatorial interpretation of hedges to reduce risk in a portfolio within the context of Markowitz’s mean-variance framework.
 To evaluate the performance of the proposed method, we analyze annual return, annual volatility, and Sharpe ratio for portfolios constructed using both Markowitz optimization and equally weighted strategies, applied to reduced asset universes as well as the full universe.
 We conduct extensive backtesting using 199 stocks, aligned with Google stock data, from S\&P 500 market data spanning 16 years (2006 - 2021), where portfolios are constructed in year $y$ and evaluated in year $y+1.$ Our numerical results indicate that portfolios formed from reduced universes consistently perform moderately better than those formed from the full universe, in all most all the years.
 The proposed combinatorial formulation of dimensionality reduction in portfolio optimization with higher-order moments introduces fundamentally challenging combinatorial problems, thereby opening new avenues for theoretical and algorithmic research.

+Note that the proposed framework is not merely a screening method for dimension reduction, but a structural reinterpretation of portfolio selection grounded in Markowitz's theory and enriched by higher-order dependence captured through signed networks.
+Unlike traditional approaches that rely on pairwise dependence (e.g., clustering or sparse methods), our formulation incorporates higher-order interactions via signed motifs such as balanced triangles and $K_4^{B_2}$ patterns.
+The signed graph construction captures directional co-movements relative to asset-specific baselines, providing a dynamic view of hedging relationships beyond covariance.
+Moreover, the combinatorial formulation offers an interpretable proxy for higher moments, linking network structure to skewness and kurtosis of asset returns.
+Thus, the proposed approach inherits the core properties of mean-variance optimization while enriching the dependence structure through signed networks that capture higher-order interactions beyond pairwise relationships.